oracle/weblogic-kubernetes-operator/site/installation.md

 docker build -t weblogic-kubernetes-operator:developer --no-cache=true .
 ```

-We recommend that you use a tag other than `latest` to make it easy to distinguish your image from the "real" one.
+We recommend that you use a tag other than `latest` to make it easy to distinguish your image.
 In the example above, the tag could be the GitHub ID of the developer.

 Next, upload your image to your Kubernetes server as follows: